DevIvaylo/todo-list-react/README.md

 # Todo List - React

-####Simple todo app where the user can create a todo item, can edit an existing one as well as deleting it or delete all todo's.
+`Simple todo app where the user can create a todo item, can edit an existing one as well as deleting it or delete all todo's.`

 ### `This project is using:`
- - Bootstrap for styling and 0 css
+ - Bootstrap for styling and 0 css.
- - Font Awesome for icons
+ - Font Awesome for icons.
  - UUID for generating unique id's.
  - ES6 features like spread operator, arrow functions, const etc..
- - Conditional rendering and controlled inputs
+ - Conditional rendering and controlled inputs.
  - Netlify for continuous deployment.

 `npm start`